-The words of Eckhart Tolle have the power to inspire and awaken us.
-Here are 6 powerful Eckhart Tolle quotes that may transform your life.
+The words of Eckhart Tolle have the power to inspire and awaken us, as you will see from the below powerful quotes that may transform your life.

 After this, Eckhart spent several years wandering in a “deep state of bliss”.
 He then moved to Vancouver and became a spiritual teacher and writer.

-His two most renowned books are The Power of Now and A New Earth: Awakening to your Life’s Purpose from which many of these Eckhart Tolle quotes come.
+Two most renowned books by Eckhart Tolle are The Power of Now and A New Earth: Awakening to your Life’s Purpose from which many of these quotes come.

 In 2011, Tolle was listed by Watkins Review as the most spiritually influential person in the world.
 Tolle does not identify with a specific religion but has been influenced by a wide range of spiritual works.